 - (a) The urine.

 - (b) The blood, especially in relation to the Wassermann reaction, the presence of anemia, leukemia, or leukocytosis.
 Rarely one must also search for the complement fixation in relation to hydatid disease or gonorrhea.

 - (c) The stomach contents.

+- (d) The urine.
+FECES

-- (d) The x-ray findings after a bismuth meal, a bismuth enema, or the injection of a silver salt to the pelvis of the kidney.
+- (e) The x-ray findings after a bismuth meal, a bismuth enema, or the injection of a silver salt to the pelvis of the kidney.

-- (e) The temperature chart.
+- (f) The temperature chart.